spaceplant2/Boilerplates/CustomImaging/individual_install.md

 ## Important Notes

 The local Administrator account will be disabled once this process is complete.
-Mkae sure that the account that you will use has been created before completing this process.
+Make sure that the account that you will use has been created before completing this process.

 You will see a small window for the "System Preparation Tool". when you have finished with all your changes to the system, use the default settings:
 - *Enter system Out-Of-Box_experience (OOBE)*